Source code for ecgprocess.utils.general

 # ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ def _update_kwargs(update_dict:dict[Any, Any], **kwargs:Optional[Any], ) -> dict[Any, Any]: ''' This function will take any number of `kwargs` and add them to an `update_dict`.
 If there are any duplicate values in the `kwargs` and the `update_dict`, the entries in the `update_dict` will take precedence.
 Parameters ---------- update_dict : `dict` A dictionary with key - value pairs that should be combined with any of the supplied kwargs. kwargs : `Any` Arbitrary keyword arguments.
 Returns ------- dict: A dictionary with the update_dict and kwargs combined, where duplicate entries from update_dict overwrite those in kwargs.
 Examples -------- The function is particularly useful to overwrite `kwargs` that are supplied to a nested function say >>> _update_kwargs(update_dict={'c': 'black'}, c='red', alpha = 0.5) >>> {'c': 'black', 'alpha': 0.5} ''' new_dict = {**kwargs, **update_dict} # returns return new_dict # ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-[docs] def set_with_setter(self, instance, value): """ Enable the setter, set the property value, and then disable the setter.
-Parameters ---------- instance : `object` The instance on which the property is being set. value : `any` The value to assign to the property. """ try: self.enable_setter() setattr(instance, self.name, value) finally: self.disable_setter()
+[docs] def set_with_setter(self, instance, value): """ Unlock the property on `instance`, set the value, then re-lock it.
+Parameters ---------- instance : `object` The instance on which the property is being set. value : `any` The value to assign to the property. """ instance.__dict__[self._lock_key] = False try: setattr(instance, self.name, value) finally: instance.__dict__[self._lock_key] = True

 # ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~